Hassaan-Elahi/Writing-Styles-Classification-Using-Stylometric-Analysis/README.md

 The content of this project is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>, and the underlying source code used is licensed under the MIT license.

-Copyright (c) 2018-present, harismuneer, Hassaan-Elahi
+Copyright (c) 2018-present, Hassaan-Elahi, harismuneer